 The best way to avoid needing a Guardianship is estate planning with a properly drafted Power of Attorney and Health Care Proxy.
 The estate planning process is a far easier and less court-intensive way for the senior and their family to determine who will be in charge of medical decision making and managing assets.
 And when a guardianship must be established because of a lack of planning, the process is long and reporting requirements are rigorous, which is as it should be.

 If you have a choice, having an estate plan in place well in advance of any issues is the best option.
-When the option of Guardianship is turned to, make sure you have an attorney who can stand and fight for you.
+When the option of Guardianship is turned to, make sure you have an estate planning attorneys who can stand and fight for you.

 This article was provided by Stephen J. Silverberg, Attorney at Law, Founder of the Law Office of Stephen J. Silverberg, P.C., one of New York’s TOP Elder Law and Estate Planning Law Firms.
 Attorney Silverberg and his firm are Members of the ElderCare Matters Alliance and have a Featured Listing on ElderCareMatters.com– America’s National Directory of Elder Care / Senior Care Resources to help families plan for and deal with the issues of Aging.